Best Savings Account Rates

 The "best" bank account depends on your individual needs, but here are key factors to consider when choosing a savings account:

-• FDIC Insurance: Ensure the bank is FDIC-insured for deposit protection
+- Deposit Insurance: Ensure the bank is FDIC-insured or the credit union is federally insured by the NCUA for deposit protection

 Online banks typically offer higher APYs than traditional brick-and-mortar banks because they have lower overhead costs.
 However, they may have limited physical locations and ATM networks.